Sentra-Brain/sentra-platform/docs/arc42/07_deployment_view.md

 - All services are connected via the `sentrabrain-dev-net` Docker network in development.
 - Persistent data volumes apply only to SQL, NoSQL, and Vector Store services.
-- Ensure GPU passthrough is configured for `llama-server` in production environments.
+- Ensure GPU passthrough is configured for `vllm-server` in production environments.

 ---
 **Panel Access Notes:**